urbit/urbit.org-reloaded/content/using/id/l2-star.md

 +++
-title = "Layer 2 Star Proxies"
+title = "Layer 2 Stars"
 weight = 60
 template = "doc.html"
 +++

-This is a brief summary of proxy options for stars on layer 2.
+This is a brief summary of the three possible options for star owners with respect to use of [layer 2](/docs/glossary/rollups).

 ## One-way trip